-Park shot a bogey-free round of seven-under 64 to win the Canadian Pacific Women’s Open on Sunday in Ottawa.
+Park shot a bogey-free round of seven-under 64 to win the Canadian Pacific Women's Open on Sunday (local time) in Ottawa.
 At 13-under overall, Park defeated fellow South Korean Lee Mi-rim by two strokes.

 In her post-round press conference, Park, world No. 4, said she couldn't believe she played so well down the stretch.
 Park was four shots off the lead, shared by Nicole Broch Larsen and Mo Martin, through three rounds.

 "I think it was a perfect game today," she said.
 "There were no mistakes today, and I think it was perfect."

 Park said Ottawa Hunt and Golf Club suited her game well, and she felt comfortable all week.

 "My shots and putting were good.
 I think this week was just perfect for me," she added.
 "That's how I got the confidence on this golf course."

 In 17 starts this year, Park has had seven top-10s without missing a cut.
 She was the best player on the Korea LPGA Tour last year, when she won seven tournaments and set the single-season earnings record with more than 1.3 billion won ($1.15 million).
 Park played in a handful of LPGA events as a nonmember last year but still made enough money to be granted full-time status for 2017.